Syfe REIT+ vs REIT ETFs: What’s The Difference?

 The smaller the bid-ask spread, the more liquid an ETF.
 And the more liquid an ETF, the higher its daily trading volume, which makes it easier and faster to buy or sell an ETF.

-As seen from the spreads, all three REIT ETFs don’t have very high liquidity.
-Again for comparison, the average bid-ask spread of the SPDR Straits Times Index ETF is around 0.11%.
+All three REIT ETFs don’t have very high liquidity.
+For comparison, the average bid-ask spread of the SPDR Straits Times Index ETF is around 0.11%.

 How should investors choose?

-For investors who want a broader geographical allocation, they may prefer the Phillip APAC Dividend Leaders REIT ETF or the NikkoAM REIT ETF for the additional exposure to REITs from Hong Kong, Thailand and other countries.
-And based on the analysis above, the NikkoAM REIT ETF seems like a more efficient option.
+For a broad geographical allocation, the Phillip APAC Dividend Leaders REIT ETF or the NikkoAM REIT ETF offer additional exposure to REITs from Asia Pacific, including Hong Kong, China, Malaysia and other countries.

-For investors who prefer a pure Singapore REIT fund that allows them to invest in a diversified basket of S-REITs at one go, they may consider Lion-Phillip S-REIT ETF and Syfe REIT+.
+For investors who prefer a pure Singapore REIT fund that allows them to invest in a diversified basket of S-REITs at one go, they may consider Syfe REIT+

 Both have their merits, but a key advantage of choosing REIT+ is that investors get not just a well-constructed portfolio but also more cost savings.

-Put simply, REIT+ is a great option for investors who wish to build up their REIT holdings through regular contributions.
+REIT+ is an effective option for investors who wish to build up their REIT holdings through regular contributions.
 Because there is no minimum investment amount and no brokerage fee for each transaction, you can choose to invest any amount you prefer, at any time you want.

-Don’t forget that a selling fee is also applicable when you sell through your broker or RSP.
-With REIT+ however, you can withdraw your investments anytime at no charge.
+A selling fee is also applicable when you sell through your broker or RSP.
+With REIT+, however, you can withdraw your investments anytime at no charge.

 With a REIT ETF, automatic dividend reinvestment is not available.
 You will need to take your dividends and reinvest them on your own.
-Do note that this counts as another transaction, so brokerage fees are again payable.
+Do note that this counts as another transaction, so brokerage fees will again apply.

 Singapore REITs have long been an investor favourite.
-And with interest rates expected to remain low for the foreseeable future, S-REITs look especially attractive from both a yield and capital gains perspective.
+And with interest rates expected to come down, S-REITs look especially attractive from both a yield and capital gains perspective.

 If you’re looking for an efficient yet low-cost S-REIT portfolio, Syfe REIT+ stacks up better than REIT ETFs: